awsdocs/aws-freertos-docs/doc_source/userguide/ota-console-workflow.md

    1. Under **Device hardware platform**, choose your hardware platform\.
 **Note**
 Only hardware platforms that have been qualified for FreeRTOS are displayed in this list\.
 If you are testing a non\-qualified platform, and you are using the ECDSA P\-256 SHA\-256 ciphersuite for signing, you can pick the Windows Simulator code signing profile to produce a compatible signature\.
 If you are using a non\-qualified platform, and you are using a ciphersuite other than ECDSA P\-256 SHA\-256 for signing, you can use Code Signing for AWS IoT, or you can sign your firmware update yourself\.
 For more information, see [Digitally signing your firmware update](ota-cli-workflow.md#ota-sign-cli)\.

    1. Under **Code signing certificate**, choose **Select** to select a previously imported certificate or **Import** to import a new certificate\.

    1. Under **Pathname of code signing certificate on device**, enter the fully qualified path name to the code signing certificate on your device\.
-The certificate's location varies by platform\.
-It should be the location where you put the code\-signing certificate when you followed the instructions in [Installing the initial firmware](dg-ota-initial-firmware.md)\.
+For most devices you can leave this field blank\.
+For the Windows simulator and for devices that do place the certificate in a specific file location, enter the pathname here\.
 **Important**
 On the Texas Instruments CC3220SF\-LAUNCHXL, do not include a leading forward slash \(**/**\) in front of the file name if your code signing certificate exists in the root of the file system\.
 Otherwise, the OTA update fails during authentication with a `file not found` error\.